Poland seeks European arrest warrant for ex-justice minister granted asylum in Hungary

 Eurasia in focus

-A panel titled “Defining Eurasia's Economic Identity” is set to take place on Tuesday, exploring the shifting balance of influence and power in the Caucasus and Central Asia amid competing interests from East and West.
+A panel titled “Defining Eurasia's Economic Identity” is took place on Tuesday, exploring the shifting balance of influence and power in the Caucasus and Central Asia amid competing interests from East and West.

-The discussion will focus on emerging trade corridors, ambitious infrastructure projects, and heightened competition over resources, examining how the region can maximise opportunities and strengthen its role in these expanding routes.
+The discussion focused on emerging trade corridors, ambitious infrastructure projects, and heightened competition over resources, examining how the region can maximise opportunities and strengthen its role in these expanding routes.

-The panel will feature prominent speakers including Armenian President Vahagn Khachaturyan, Azerbaijani President Ilham Aliyev, Limak Holding Chairperson Ebru Özdemir, and Serbian President Aleksandar Vučić.
+Armenian President Vahagn Khachaturyan, Azerbaijani President Ilham Aliyev, Limak Holding Chairperson Ebru Özdemir, and Serbian President Aleksandar Vučić participated in the panel discussion.

 World leaders are also set to debate broader geopolitical challenges, including the path to peace in Ukraine, rebuilding trust in Latin America and Africa’s role in the evolving world economy.